paulohenriquecosta3011/Api-Clube/README.md

 This is not a CRUD project — it is a **full operational system used to manage real club access, members, and guest entry control**.

-This project is part of a **real-world enterprise club management system used in production**.
+Real-world enterprise club management system used in production.

 It integrates multiple systems: